 Socrates’ Military Attire

-Diogenes Laertius suggests that Socrates, Antisthenes, and the subsequent Cynic philosophers wore a light grey cotton cloak (tribon), and carried a staff (bakteria).
+Diogenes Laertius suggests that Socrates, Antisthenes, and the subsequent Cynic philosophers wore a light grey cloak (tribon), made from undyed wool or linen, and carried a staff (bakteria).
 These appear to the resemble the “Spartan staff and cloak”, which Plutarch describes as well-known symbols of the Spartan military.
 The staff used by Socrates and the Cynics was typically called a bakteria, which is the same word used to describe the staff carried by Spartan officers, and used to beat helot slaves and discipline their subordinates.

 We don’t know much about Socrates’ use of the staff.
 However, it plays an important role in anecdotes about his follower Antisthenes and the Cynics.
 According to legend, Antisthenes went barefoot and wore only the cloak, which he doubled over to use as a blanket in winter.
 He reputedly taught this to Diogenes the Cynic (although modern scholars doubt they actually met) and it became particularly associated with the Cynic tradition.
 We are repeatedly told that Socrates also went barefoot, although we don’t know if he doubled his cloak in a similar manner.